-If you’re a small business owner, you may have heard of the acronym PCORI and the fees that come with it.
-But, what is PCORI, and how does it apply to your organization?
+If you're a small business owner, you may have heard of the acronym PCORI and the fees that come with it.
+But what is PCORI, and how does it apply to your organization?

-PCORI is an independent organization created by the ACA that conducts research to help healthcare consumers make better decisions for their specific needs and outcomes and support clinical effectiveness.
+Under the Affordable Care Act (ACA), sponsors of self-insured health plans must pay a fee to fund the federal Patient-Centered Outcomes Research Institute (PCORI).
+PCORI is an independent organization the ACA created to conduct research to help healthcare consumers make better decisions for their specific needs and outcomes.
+It also performs research related to clinical effectiveness.

-This fee was initially set to expire in 2019 but has been extended through September 30, 20292, due to the Further Consolidated Appropriations Act of 20203.
+Employers offering a self-insured medical reimbursement health plan, such as a health reimbursement arrangement (HRA), must pay this fee by July 31 each year via Form 7201.
+This fee was initially set to expire in 2019, but Congress extended it through September 30, 20292, due to the Further Consolidated Appropriations Act of 20203.

-Who owes a PCORI fee?
+Who owes the PCORI fee?

 Specified health insurance policies subject to PCORI fees are generally prepaid health coverage arrangements with fixed premiums for accident or health coverage.